Consensys/go-corset/README.md

 The `go-corset` tool provides a toolbox of commands for working with constraints and traces.
-For example, we can compile source files into a binary format; or, we can check a trace against a given set of constraints; or, we can inspect the contents of a trace or binary constraint file, etc.  We now examine a selection of the most useful top-level commands:
+For example, we can compile source files into binary format; or, check traces against constraints; or, inspect a trace or binary constraint file, etc.  We now examine a selection of the most useful top-level commands:

 - [Check](#check).
 This command allows one to check whether a given trace (or batch of traces) satisfies a given set of constraints.
 If